Penguins sign Sullivan to extension through 2019-20 season

 Only Washington has compiled more points in the standings than the Penguins since Sullivan's arrival.
 No team has generated more goals (294) or shots (3,089).

-Brought into the Penguins' organization prior to the 2015-16 season to coach the American Hockey League affiliate in Wilkes-Barre/Scranton, Sullivan replaced Mike Johnston as the man in charge of the NHL club on Dec.
+Brought into the Penguins' organization prior to the 2015-16 season to coach the American Hockey League affiliate in Wilkes-Barre/Scranton, Sullivan replaced Mike Johnston as the man in charge of the NHL club Dec.
 12, 2015.
 Four regulation losses opened Sullivan's tenure, but such a streak became an aberration.
-Since Dec.
-18 and 19, 2015, the Penguins have gone 85 regular-season games without losing consecutive contests in regulation.
+The Penguins have gone 85 regular-season games without losing consecutive contests in regulation.

 “I felt he did the best coaching job in the league last year, and he's continued to do it,” general manager Jim Rutherford said.
 “He's a guy that can relate and communicate with our players, so this is good not only for the Penguins but also for him, knowing (he has) security here in Pittsburgh.”